Djobanjo/skills-introduction-to-git/.github/steps/5-step.md

 1. Merge the new feature.

    > 🪧 **Note:** For learning, we use the "not fast forward" option so the branch stays visible in the history.
-It will make our next history more interesting to explore.
+It will make our visual diagram more interesting to look at.

    ```bash
    git merge --no-ff fix-incomplete-high-score -m "Fix high score tracker"